 While studying at the University of North Florida in Jacksonville (an institution from which Daniel has received two degrees: one in classical clarinet performance, and one in jazz studies), Daniel had the honor of not only studying with revolutionary musicians such as Bunky Green on saxophone and Guy Yehuda on Clarinet, but receiving esteemed recognition from national music publications and organizations, such as the McCoy Scholarship from the North East Florida Jazz Association, the "best composition" award from downbeat magazine, and acceptance to the 2014 Disney All-American College Band program in Anaheim, California.
 While in Florida, Daniel also had the pleasure of performing frequently with the Jacksonville symphony.

-Daniel recently graduated from the Betty Carter Jazz Ahead Program at the John F. Kennedy Center for the Performing Arts, as well as the Manhattan School of Music in New York City with a master’s degree in jazz composition where he studied with Jim McNeely, Mike Holober, Vincent Herring, and Edward Green.
+Daniel recently graduated from the Betty Carter Jazz Ahead Program at the John F. Kennedy Center for the Performing Arts, as well as the Manhattan School of Music with a master’s degree in jazz composition, where he studied with Jim McNeely, Mike Holober, Vincent Herring, and Edward Green.
 Daniel is currently a member of the Artist Diploma program in jazz at the Juilliard School.
-As a fixture of the New York music scene, Daniel continues to contribute to various high-profile ensembles in New York, such as the New Century Big band led by Ulysses Owens, Jr. He also continues to create music in every conceivable genre.
-One project in particular being a musical adaptation of The Picture of Dorian Gray by Oscar Wilde, a collaboration between himself and his brother, Christian Dickinson.
-Expect to see plenty more material from Daniel as time progresses, but in the meantime, feel free to refer to Daniel's growing discography and media collection to discover more about this rising star.
+As a fixture of the New York music scene, Daniel continues to contribute to various high-profile ensembles in New York, such as the New Century Big band led by Ulysses Owens, Jr. He also continues to create music in other genres, one project in particular being a musical adaptation of The Picture of Dorian Gray by Oscar Wilde, a collaboration between himself and his brother, Christian Dickinson.
+Expect to see plenty of further material from Daniel as time progresses, but in the meantime, feel free to refer to Daniel's growing discography and media collection to discover more.